DorianCBrwn/DorianCBrwn/README.md

 *   🌍  I'm based in New Jersey
 *   🧠  I'm learning Typescript
 *   🤝  I'm open to collaborating on awesome Javascript projects
-*   ⚡  I also love learning languages so I'm currently learning Spanish too.
+*   ⚡  I also love learning languages so I'm currently learning Spanish and Japanese too.

 ## Lets Connect
 <div align="center"